Harshal7797/Java-Trading_Application/README.md

 - High-level description for this controller.
 Where is market data coming from (IEX) and how did you cache the quote data (PSQL).
 Briefly talk about data from within your app
 - briefly explain your endpoints in this controller
   - GET `/quote/dailyList`: list all securities that are available to trading in this trading system
-  - GET `/quote/iex/ticker/{ticker}`: Dispaly the IEX market data for user defined ticker
+  - GET `/quote/iex/ticker/{ticker}`: Display the IEX market data for user defined ticker
   - PUT `/quote/iexMarketData`: Update all quotes from IEX which is an external market data source
 ## Trader Controller
 - High-level description for trader controller(e.g. it can manage trader and account information. it can deposit and withdraw fund from a given account)